 Orange juice has been implicated in 10 reported outbreaks, during which 810 persons became ill, in the United States from 1998 through 2012.
 Read more

 Key Facts In addition to being popular culinary delicacies, oysters help protect coastlines, clean water by filtering, and provide a habitat for many other species such as fish, shrimp, and crabs.
 Several coastal regions of the U.S. are known for oyster production.
-Oysters are among Florida’s top commercial seafood products in terms Read more
+Oysters are among Florida’s top commercial seafood products Read more

 Key Facts Edible sprouts such as alfalfa, broccoli, mung bean, and radish sprouts, are excellent sources of antioxidants, essential amino acids, and a handful of nourishing vitamins and minerals.
 As such, sprouts have been labeled as functional foods that have health-promoting benefits and lower the risk of many diseases.
-Despite their nutritional Read more
+Despite Read more

 Strawberries are grown in every state in the U.S. and almost every country in the world.
 They are an excellent source of nutrients and are a great addition to a healthy diet.
 Strawberries have been associated with several foodborne illnesses highlighting the importance of following recommended food safety practices from the farm to the table.
 Read more